hanseljulio/MyOwnStack/README.md

 # MyOwnStack
-Generic Stack Practice
+* Generic Stack Practice
-Created May 16th, 2019
+* Created May 16th, 2019

 -------------------------------------------------------------------------------
 ## Overview
-This is an exercise for the generic stack data structure.
+* This is an exercise for the implementation of the generic stack data structure.
-Used generics such as 'E' and '?'.
+* Used generics such as 'E' and '?'.

 -------------------------------------------------------------------------------